 mulch film, to help suppress weeds, warm soil, and help

 After experimenting with plastic mulch for a few seasons, I've come to the conclusion that I prefer the regular poly film type over the 'bio-degradable' film that breaks down in the soil.
 There's a couple reasons for that:

+Invest in energy-intensive goods.
 Anything that requires a lot of energy - e.g. steel - or a lot of petrochemicals - e.g. plastic - to produce is only going to get more expensive.
 This includes things like fencing wire and steel t-posts, hand tools, tractor parts, and poly film for hoop houses and mulch.

 Invest in perennial crops.
 I mentioned we are changing our growing methods to suit the capabilities our new technology will give us.
-We are also going to add perennial crops like grapes, brambles and nut and fruit trees to our crop mix.
+We are also adding perennial crops like grapes, brambles and nut and fruit trees to our crop mix.

+Invest in yourself.
 Knowledge is the ultimate farm investment.
 I spend thousands of dollars a year on improving myself; (some might say I have a long way to go;-)

 This means not just learning more about gardening and farming and animal husbandry, but also learning about setting goals, how to stay motivated, how to market on the Internet, how to bounce back from failures, and in general how to be a happier, more focused, and more fulfilled individual.
-I believe this is one of the best farm investments I can make.See the links below and the information resources at right for further reading . . .
+I believe this is one of the best farm investments I can make.

 New for 2020: My Bootstrap Greenhouse book has plans and instructions to build and use my three styles of small greenhouses.

 If you want a greenhouse, but thought they were too expensive or too hard to build, this is the book for you.

 Now just $10 only from New Terra Farm.